 In the time I attended high school I had to bike about 15 kilometers (something like 9 miles) to go to school.
 Every day.
 And to get back home, again 15 kilometers.
 And every day my mother said ‘Florence, don’t forget to wear your cap…’.

-‘It is cold and the wind around your ears.
+‘It is cold and the wind is around your ears.
 Wear that cap to prevent you from getting a flue’.
 But I did not like wearing hats.
 They flew off my long curly hair, and our dog always hide the cap in his bed, to keep me at home to play with him.

 Besides, I don’t have a ‘cap or hat face’ as I call it.
-Only on a very very bad hair day, you see me wearing a cap.
+Only on a very very bad hair day, do you see me wearing a cap.

 My mother asked my grandmother to convince me to wear the cap.
 And she came up with a great argument.
 ‘Florence’ she said… ‘wear a hat with a hatpin and you will always have a weapon if a man comes too close to you’.